 English language proficiency is a measure of the language students use in their interactions with peers and teachers in both instructional and social settings.
 Language and cognition develop over multiple years, and the path of each individual varies depending on many factors, including age, educational experiences, and personality.
-With this in mind and to target distinct spaces along the development continuum, the ACCESS for ELLs assessments are divided into grade-level clusters.
+With this in mind and to target distinct spaces along the development continuum, ACCESS for ELLs assessments are divided into grade-level clusters.

-Kindergarten ACCESS for ACCESS for ELLs Paper Grade 1 Grade 2 Grade 3 Grades 2-3 Grades 2-3 Grades 4-5 Grades 6-8 Grades 9-12 ELLs ACCESS for ELLs Online Grade 1 Grades 4-5 Grades 6-8 Grades 9-12 Alternate ACCESS for ELLs Grade es 1-2 Grade es 3-5 Grades 6-8 Grades 9-12
+Kindergarten ACCESS for ELLs Paper Grade 1 Grade 2 Grade 3 Grades 4-5 Grades 6-8 Grades 9-12 ELLs ACCESS for ELLs Online Grade 1 Grade es 2-3 Grades 4-5 Grades 6-8 Grades 9-12 Alternate ACCESS for ELLs Grad es1-2 Grade es 3-5 Grades 6-8 Grades 9-12